jszeluga/calcite/site/_docs/druid_adapter.md

 "wikiticker".
 Any other data sources present in Druid will also appear as tables.

-Our model is now a single schema based on a custom schema factory with only two operands, so we can
+Our model is now a single schema based on a custom schema factory with three operands, so we can
 [dispense with the model](https://issues.apache.org/jira/browse/CALCITE-1206) and supply the operands as part of the connect string:

 {% highlight bash %}
-  jdbc:calcite:schemaFactory=org.apache.calcite.adapter.druid.DruidSchemaFactory; schema.url=http://localhost:8082; schema.coordinatorUrl=http://localhost:8081
+  jdbc:calcite:schemaFactory=org.apache.calcite.adapter.druid.DruidSchemaFactory; schema.url=http://localhost:8082; schema.coordinatorUrl=http://localhost:8081; schema.timestampType=timestamp with local time zone
 {% endhighlight %}

 In fact, those are the